PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 Similar to insert but updates an existing row.
 The update is based on the OID value as munged by get or passed as keyword, or on the primary key of the table.
-The dictionary is modified, if possible, to reflect any changes caused by the update due to triggers, rules, default values, etc.
+The dictionary is modified to reflect any changes caused by the update due to triggers, rules, default values, etc.

 Like insert, the dictionary is optional and updates will be performed on the fields in the keywords.
 There must be an OID or primary key